AnitaCorredor/Unofficials-Group-Project---BCB546X-Fall-2017/README.md

 # Author - year file

-Introduces the article and explains the workflow and content of the work
+The file *ZhouLiuCorredorStock-2017.md* introduces the original paper title and authors, and explains the workflow and content of the work for this project.

 # Code